shrikantkalar023/learning-nodejs/README.md

 76. Use **Mock fns** to unit test a fn that directly or indirectly talks to an external resource.

 77. With **Jest Mock fns** we can easily tell if they've been called & also check the arguments they were called with.

+78. Use **Unit Tests** to test fns with algorithms, that have 0 or minimal dependencies to external resources.
+Avoid too many mocks.
+If too many mocking then it is better to write an integration test.